How Much Does Teeth Whitening Really Cost?

 Teeth-whitening products contain varying amounts of hydrogen peroxide or carbamide peroxide, the ingredients that whiten teeth.

-The more hydrogen peroxide, the more effective and long-lasting the whitening.
 Though at-home options don’t provide the immediate and noticeable effect that professional services do, they can make a difference at a more affordable rate.

 Cost: around $650